Here we explore the theory and practice of attachment parenting so you can see whether this style – or elements of it – might be right for you.

 - Some people feel that other parts of the parent’s life like relationships, financial security and the personal choices of the parent are treated as less important.
 They might feel it could lead to personal, financial and health problems for the whole family.

-- People might think the ideas and behaviours have the potential to makes parents feel inadequate if they can’t be stuck to.
+- People might think the ideas and behaviours have the potential to make parents feel inadequate if they can’t be stuck to.
 Parents could feel like they’re parenting badly.

 This approach does face potential issues.
-Women who need to return to work can feel inadequate as parents, as attachment parenting would say they’re not giving enough attention to their child.
+Women who need to return to work, and are not supported by a partner who will attachment parent, can feel inadequate as parents.
 Attachment parenting can be viewed as a privilege, as both single mothers and many families may need to go back to work to survive.

 Choosing your parenting style

-As with any big decision, have a good think.
-Some advocates of attachment parenting do scaremonger and none of that is helpful.
-So try to approach everything you read and hear with a healthy dose of realism.
-We know it isn’t always possible to respond to your baby before they cry.
-And nor do we think you should put unrealistic expectations on yourself to do so.
-You can chose to be responsive without following the advice of a theory to the letter.
+As with any big decision, have a good think and approach everything you read and hear with a healthy dose of realism.
+It isn’t always possible to respond to your baby every time they cry and you shouldn't put unrealistic expectations on yourself.
+You can choose to be responsive without following the advice of a theory to the letter.

 For more advice and ideas when it comes to all aspects of parenting, see our other articles on parenting styles, such as our one on the most popular styles and how to identify yours, through to how to raise my child to be happy, confident and considerate.